Laura Mattia's Blog

 The brokerage industry would like to keep the suitability standard because they’re beholden to their company’s shareholders; brokers have to put the interests of their company before your interests.

 What you need is a financial adviser that’s beholden to you - not the shareholders!
 Advisers who operate as fiduciaries are required by law to put your needs first and they will do so in writing, so make sure you know who you’re dealing with.

 This past April, the Department of Labor (DOL) announced a rule that requires fiduciary-level advice for all retirement assets under the Employee Retirement Income Security Act (ERISA).
 This rule carefully balances much-needed consumer protections with access to retirement advice.
 The new fiduciary rule applies only to retirement accounts; it does not cover taxable investment accounts or investments purchased with after-tax dollars.
 That said, many in the industry believe it will encourage the SEC to extend the rule to all taxable accounts.

 The key provisions of the fiduciary rule won’t take effect until April 10, 2017, with a transition period that goes through to January 1, 2018, but brokers are already beginning to worry.
 This rule is a great step towards protecting consumers and improving the financial services industry.

-Check out my ABC 7 Roundtable Discussion with Gabriel Hament of Cumberland Advisors and moderator Alan Cohn for more on how the new DOL rule will affect you.
+Check out my ABC 7 Roundtable Discussion with Gabriel Hament and moderator Alan Cohn for more on how the new DOL rule will affect you.